skoro/Rio/README.md

 - `make deb-linux32` creates a deb package for i386

 For more targets see output of `make`.

+Refer to `install/windows/Readme.txt` for information how to compile on Windows and to create Windows binary installers.

 ### Notes for Windows